-At 31 March 2011, the Joint Committee had a balance of sundry debtors for £185,662.
-A review of significant balances suggests that this allowance for doubtful debts is appropriate and, in the current economic climate, it is reasonably certain that such an allowance would be sufficient.
+At 31 March 2012, the Joint Committee made a provision of £35,000 for bad and doubtful debts.
+A review of significant balances suggests that this allowance is appropriate and, in the current economic climate, it is reasonably certain that such an allowance would be sufficient.